jjacobson95/Metagenomics_Snakemake_Pipeline/README.md

 # Metagenomics_Snakemake_Pipeline
-Metagenomics pipeline to find Relative Species Abundance.
+Metagenomics snakemake pipeline to find Relative Species Abundance.
+ * The goal of this pipeline is to join all the following steps into one cohesive runfile.

 Development of pipeline in progress.